 Sustainable development means that we can continue to develop our infrastructure and economy to meet the needs of our society in the short term, without compromising our development in the long term.

 Achieving sustainable development is grounded in enduring relationships and collaborative agreements with Ngāi Tahu, the region’s territorial authorities, key industry and community organisations.
 It's about working together to make sure Cantabrians have a great quality of life and beautiful green spaces and parks.
 Now, and in the future.

 We speak up about the issues impacting our region by presenting submissions to central government and select committees.
-You can read our current submissions here.
+Read our current submissions.

 Together in governance

-Canterbury mayors, their councils and their chief executives continue to work together – to foster sustainable economic and social development for the region and its communities.
-We continue to provide secretariat support to the Canterbury Mayoral Forum, Chief Executives Forum and Policy Forum.
+Canterbury mayors, their councils and chief executives continue to work together – to foster sustainable economic and social development for the region and its communities.
+We provide secretariat and executive support to the Canterbury Mayoral Forum, Chief Executives Forum and Policy, Corporate and Operations Forums.

 Your opinions and needs help to shape and influence our priorities and strategic direction on key regional issues.
 We also provide comprehensive reporting and data on things like our population, economy, culture and environment, to help us keep track of how we're doing.

 The Tuia programme was developed to encourage a strong relationship with Ngāi Tahu.
 It’s about relationships, mutual respect, shared understandings and shared values.
 Working in partnership means that we can work towards sustainable development for current and future generations – together.